j-fu/ExtendableGrids.jl/README.md

 Used by [VoronoiFVM](https://github.com/j-fu/VoronoiFVM.jl) and  [GradientRobustMultiPhysics](https://github.com/chmerdon/GradientRobustMultiPhysics.jl),
 a package for novel, gradient robust finite element methods.

-Contains:
+Additional funtionality:
 - Tools to create tensor product grids
 - Tools for grid modification

-- Visualization methods for various backends
+Companion packages:
+- Visualization of these grids and of functions on them is avaialable in [GridVisualize.jl](https://github.com/j-fu/GridVisualize.jl).
-- The differently licensed companion package [SimplexGridFactory](https://github.com/j-fu/SimplexGridFactory.jl) contains an interface which allows to create `ExtendableGrid` objects with  [Triangulate.jl](https://github.com/JuliaGeometry/Triangulate.jl) which wraps the Triangle mesh generator by J. Shewchuk and [TetGen.jl](https://github.com/JuliaGeometry/TetGen.jl) which wraps the  TetGen mesh generator by H. Si.
+- The differently licensed [SimplexGridFactory](https://github.com/j-fu/SimplexGridFactory.jl) contains an interface which allows to create `ExtendableGrid` objects with  [Triangulate.jl](https://github.com/JuliaGeometry/Triangulate.jl) which wraps the Triangle mesh generator by J. Shewchuk and [TetGen.jl](https://github.com/JuliaGeometry/TetGen.jl) which wraps the  TetGen mesh generator by H. Si.